malav-parikh/malav-parikh/README.md

 "I am Monash University, Melbourne postgraduate student pursuing my Masters in Business Information Systems.
 I will be graduating in July 2021 and I am looking forward to work in IT industry.
-I have 4+ years of experience of successfully running a FMCG business being distributors of Mondelez, Johnson & Johnson, Unilever and Reckitt Benckiser."
+I have 4+ years of experience of successfully running a FMCG business being distributors of Mondelez, Johnson & Johnson, Unilever and Reckitt Benckiser.
+Started a company of Indian food products for Indian and overseas market which running succesfully currently.
+My eagerness to challenge myself with unknowns led me towards pursuing Masters."